 The database engine is usually one of the most important components of overall performance.
 In many organizations a Database Administrator will often have the task of optimizing this environment.
 When there is a DBA it will often be sufficient to make sure that data loads and unloads, re-indexing, etc. are being performed and that they are being performed often enough.
-When these housekeeping actions are not being performed often enough or in a proper fashion additional training the database may be required.
+When these housekeeping actions are not being performed, or are not being performed often enough or in a proper fashion additional training the database may be required.